Matthew Low

 Staff education

-In 2023 I began leading the (English language) courses in 'Teaching in Higher Education (Basic Course)' run through the Education Development Unit (EPU) at SLU.
+In 2023 I began leading the (English language) courses in 'Teaching in Higher Education (Basic Course)' run through the Unit for Educational Development (EPU) at SLU.
 These courses run twice per year in person, and twice per year on zoom.
 I am excited to have this opportunity to work with new teachers and young academics in helping them develop their teacher identity and teaching skills in academia.

 I also work with young researchers in Sweden, Africa and Nepal to help them develop their skills in scientific writing, applying for grant funding and statistical analyses.